15 Retronyms for When You’re Talking Old School

 Filmmakers had experimented with coordinating recorded sound and movies since 1895, but until the improved sound quality of The Jazz Singer broke the psychological sound barrier in 1927, silent films were, for the most part, known simply as movies or “the pictures.”

-From the early 1600s until the 1940s, when electronic computers came along, “computer” meant a person who performs calculations.
+From the early 1600s until the 1940s, when electronic computers came along, computer meant a person who performed calculations.
 Teams of people would perform long and often tedious calculations, dividing the work so that the calculations could be done in parallel.
-During World War II, some women computers for the Manhattan Project became the first professional programmers of electronic computers, making the retronym necessary to describe their earlier role.
+During World War II, some female computers for the Manhattan Project became the first professional programmers of electronic computers, making the retronym necessary to describe their earlier role.